 Narrowing down your focus means you don't have to compete with all of the soap makers online, you just have to get your product in front of people who are looking for a very specific type of soap.
-And because the number of potential customers is so large online, you can really narrow down your focus and still have a large enough customer base to build a viable business.
+Because the number of potential customers is so large online, you can really narrow down your focus and still have a large enough customer base to build a viable business.

 When you go looking for a subset of the larger group you already serve, you'll do best if you choose a group you know well and feel passionately about.

 Also, if you are already an insider in your niche, you will have connections and contacts who may be able to open doors for you within that niche.

 If you're going to make something, you might as well make something that sells for a good price.
-It often takes just as much time and talent to make a lower priced item as it does to make a higher priced item, so you might as well pursue the higher priced items.
+It often takes just as much time and talent to make a lower priced item as it does to make a higher priced item, so you might as well pursue the more profitable items.

 Go to Etsy and search for the broad category of items you make.
 Now sort your search results by price, highest price first.
 Remember the first row of search results on Etsy are sponsored results, so start looking from the second row.